amybiggy/harbourbookclub/README.md

 Once I had finished creating the webpage I ran the code through a HTML and CSS validator to make sure it was correct

 ![HTML Validation](assets/documentation/images/html-validation.png)

 ![CSS Validator](assets/documentation/images/css-validation.png)

 ### Accessability Testing

 I used (pagespeed.web.dev) to check the accessability of my website to check that everything was completely accessible

+### Bugs Discovered

+When I was checking whether my website was responsive on different screen sizes, I doscovered that anything smaller than a laptop wouldn't show the map or contact form correct so I added in media queries to my CSS and this fixed the issue.

 ## Technologies Used